itwizz26/brsk-wordplay/README.md

-# BRSK Word Play
+# Brsk Word Play (BWP)

-BWP is a Django v5 and Vue v3 attempt at solving the below problem.
+BWP is a Python v3 and Django v5 attempt at solving the below problem.

 ## The Problem